usnistgov/FIPS201/_FIPS201/introduction.md

     data elements, biometric data records, cryptography, and card readers.
 This section is *normative*.
 + [Section 5, PIV Key Management Requirements](keymanagement.md#s-5), defines the processes and components required for managing a PIV Card's lifecycle.
-It also provides the requirements and specifications related to the key management subsystem.
+It also provides the requirements and specifications related to key management.
 This section is *normative*.
 + [Section 6, PIV Cardholder Authentication](authentication.md#s-6), defines a suite of authentication mechanisms that are supported by the PIV Card and their applicability in meeting the requirements of graduated levels of identity assurance.
 This section is *normative*.